evidence-dev/template/src/pages/firstquery.md

 ## Nice Job

-Now that you have connected your data warehouse, head on over to the [example analysis](/example) to see more of what evidence can do.
+Now that you have connected your data warehouse, head on over to the [docs](https://docs.evidence.dev) to see more of what evidence can do.

 This section of the report only becomes visible once there is a row of data in my_first_query.
 You can use conditionals to keep your reports focused while still covering a wide variety of situations.